BlackLeg15/BlackLeg15/README.md

 - 🔭 I’m currently a Flutter Developer at FTeam
 - ❤ I'm a co-organizer at Flutterando
-- 🌱 I’m currently learning Flutter, mentorship and Web3
+- 🌱 I’m currently learning Flutter and mentorship
 - 👯 I’m looking to collaborate on Flutter packages
 - 💬 Ask me about Flutter, soccer and music
 - 📫 How to reach me: adby.santos15@outlook.com